mokuno3430/a-liner/README.md

 ```
 plasmid1    5000    15000    #FF9999
 ```

 ### Scatter Plot Data File
+To add scatter plots, provide a tab-delimited file using the `--scatter` option.
+Each row represents one data point.
+- **Column 1:** Sequence ID
+- **Column 2:** Position (1-based)
+- **Column 3:** Value (e.g., SNP density, read depth, GC content)

+Additional notes:
+- Multiple scatter plot files can be specified at once by listing them after the `--scatter` option.
+- Scatter plots are drawn above the corresponding sequence track.
+- The y-axis scale is shared across all sequences.
+The minimum and maximum values can be controlled using `--scatter_min` and `--scatter_max`.
+- Horizontal reference lines can be added at specified values using the `--scatter_ylines` option.
+- Rows do not need to be sorted.

 ## Citation
 Please cite the tool as follows until the formal publication becomes available: